 What about Kootu?

 The differences between many Indian dishes are subtle – Kootu is also similar to sambar and kuzhambu.
 But first let me clarify that.
 There are two variations of Kootu.
-One is similar to sambar and kuzhambu.
+One is similar to sambar and kuzhambu, but thicker.
 There is another variation which is made with or without lentils and is similar to Aviyal – lentils are sometimes used and a variety of vegetables are included.
+Aviyal is the Kerala version of Kootu, but often thicker again.